sporksmith/walking-onions-wip/specs/01-intro.md

 xxx-happy-families.md lets families be represented with a single identifier, rather than a long list of keys

-xxx-limit-protovers.md restricts the allowed version numbers for each subprotocol to the range 0..63.
+318-limit-protovers.md restricts the allowed version numbers for each subprotocol to the range 0..63.

-xxx-tap-out-again.md attempts to remove the need for TAP keys in the HSv2 protocol.
+319-wide-everything.md gives a general mechanism for splitting relay commands across more than one cell.

-xxx-wide-everything.md gives a general mechanism for splitting relay commands across more than one cell.
+320-tap-out-again.md attempts to remove the need for TAP keys in the HSv2 protocol.